 The 2021 K5 is longer, lower, and wider than the sedan it replaces and will be available with all-wheel drive.
 Powered by a 180-hp 1.6-liter turbo-4 or a 290-hp turbo-4, it’s an alert, engaged companion for family drivers charmed as well by its strong warranty coverage and value.
 It’s sold in LX, LXS, GT-Line, EX, and GT versions.

 All share a more tense, sharper style than Kia’s outgoing Optima.
 The K5 has deeply sculpted sides, a hawk-like nose bracketed by LED lighting, and a long band of metallic trim that soars along a roofline that’s dropped the visual party trick of blacked-out trim that gave the Optima a “floating” roof.
 Inside the K5’s more ritzy versions, open-pore wood and synthetic leather upholstery pull off the business-class look of the Telluride and Stinger, while GT-Line models and those below have more hard plain trim.

-The K5’s an alert and eager performer, quick enough behind the 180 horsepower generated by its 1.6-liter turbo-4.
+The K5’s an eager performer, quick enough behind the 180 horsepower generated by its 1.6-liter turbo-4.
 An 8-speed automatic works in concert to snip off downshifts and stay in the background where it belongs.
+The K5 GT model adds a 290-hp 2.5-liter turbo-4 into the mix and offers a big leap in performance.
 All-wheel drive’s an option on nearly every model—and so are 18-inch wheels, which add some thump to the K5’s low-speed ride while its steering loads up with weight that does more to keep it tracking true than it does to deliver steering sensations.